OUR STORY

 OUR TEAM

-Each of our Location Managers and our Behaviorists have worked hard to create a comfortable home environment for our clients and their dogs with the amenities of a large dog training/boarding facility.
-Your dog will enjoy a top-notch experience including a large, all-synthetic turf outdoor socialization and training area, an indoor socialization and training area (for inclement weather), treadmills, doggy pools, agility equipment, and more.
+Your dog will enjoy a large, all-synthetic turf outdoor socialization and training area, an indoor socialization and training area (for inclement weather), treadmills, doggy pools, agility equipment, and more.

 DALLAS